seemoo-lab/internalblue/android_bluetooth_stack/README.md

     bluetooth_CFLAGS='-DBT_NET_DEBUG=TRUE' mma -j4

+### Android 8 issues ###

 Android 8 did major changes to their modules.
 Changing compiler flags will enable HCI sniffing but not HCI injection.
-Major parts of the injection code are still there but removed inside hci_layer.cc.
-Moreover, the Bluetooth interface is now defined globally and adding the H4 Broadcom diagnostic type in the interface's callbacks is ABI-breaking.
-Expect from that, the Bluetooth module itself is still very similar.
-Until fixing the driver properly, no module for Android 8 is uploaded here.
+The code for HCI injection is still there but simply no longer addressed in the according HCI layer implementation.
+To get injection working you already need to apply a patch:

+    source build/envsetup.sh
+    lunch aosp_angler-eng
+    cd system/bt/
+    git apply enable_hci_inject.diff
+    CFLAGS='-DBT_NET_DEBUG=TRUE' mma -j4

+For installation, copy both, the 32 and 64 bit versions.

+    adb shell 'su -c "mount -o remount,rw /system"' adb shell 'su -c "cp /sdcard/bluetooth.default.so /system/lib/hw/bluetooth.default.so"' adb shell 'su -c "cp /sdcard/bluetooth.default.so.64 /system/lib64/hw/bluetooth.default.so"' adb shell 'su -c "chmod 644 /system/lib/hw/bluetooth.default.so"' adb shell 'su -c "chmod 644 /system/lib64/hw/bluetooth.default.so"' adb shell 'su -c "chown root:root /system/lib/hw/bluetooth.default.so"' adb shell 'su -c "chown root:root /system/lib64/hw/bluetooth.default.so"'

+Broadcom H4 support would break a couple of things.
+First of all, Android 8 defines all valid H4 messages (standard HCI only) inside the Bluetooth interface.
+Any change to the Bluetooth interface is ABI-breaking.
+The Bluetooth interface rejects Broadcom H4 responses from the chip, so enforcing diagnostic capabilities by directly writing to the chip's serial console causes the driver to restart.
+If you need to use diagnostic features, switch back to Android 7.

 Build (Lineage OS)